retrotravelbug/tightropetool/wellbeing-tightrope.md

 # Wellbeing Tightrope <small>Balancing on the Tightrope of Life</small>

 This has been designed for parents (or anyone with a number of pressures and responsibilities) to understand their own triggers and balancing strengths.
-- by reflecting on your own tightrope you might discover ways to increased resilience.
+- by reflecting on your own tightrope you might discover ways to increased self-resilience
+- using the same analogy and features of the tightrope you can explore behaviours that support you to balance or those that are unhelpful
+- this Tightrope also introduces Emotional Freedom Technique (also known as 'tapping') to tap into limiting beliefs and create a space for healing

 ## [Download Wellbeing Tightrope]